errordeveloper/community/contributors/design-proposals/cluster-lifecycle/draft-20171124-improved-local-cluster-ux.md

 [VPNKit](https://github.com/moby/vpnkit/#why-is-this-needed) (part of HyperKit) solves this issue by by reconstructing Ethernet traffic from the VM and translating it into the relevant socket API calls on macOS or Windows.
 This allows the host application to generate traffic without requiring low-level Ethernet bridging support.
 Additionally, VPNKit allows to expose services running on Kubernetes on `localhost`, without having to reference IP address of the minikube VM, and supports transparent HTTP(S) proxies, which are common in enterprise networks.
+However VPNKit does not support routed access to pods, which some users desire.

 ### Hypervisor Abstraction Issue (`github.com/docker/libmachine`)